2295 Reexamination of a Reexamination [R-07.2015]

 This section provides guidance for the processing and examination of a reexamination request filed on a patent for which a reexamination certificate has already issued, or a reexamination certificate issues on a prior reexamination, while the new reexamination is pending.
 This reexamination request is generally referred to as a “Reexamination of a reexamination.”

 The reexamination request is to be considered based on the claims in the patent as modified by the previously issued reexamination certificate, and not based on the original claims of the patent.
-Accordingly, when the file for the new reexamination proceeding (reexamination of a reexamination) is first received by the Central Reexamination Unit (CRU), the CRU support staff will promptly incorporate into the reexamination specification all of the changes to the patent made by the issued reexamination certificate.
+Accordingly, when the file for the new reexamination proceeding (reexamination of a reexamination) is first received by the Central Reexamination Unit (CRU), the CRU technical support staff will print out a copy of the issued reexamination certificate and make it of record in the second reexamination file wrapper as a preliminary amendment.
 Such incorporation must be done prior to forwarding the proceeding to the examiner for action.